Lori Barth: Career

 Barth switched careers, pursuing music full-time as a writer, performer and guitar teacher.
-As the latter, she coached Barbra Streisand for A Star is Born, Amy Irving for Honeysuckle Rose, Christina Applegate, Beau Bridges, Allison Sudol, David Navarro from Red Hot Chili Peppers among others.
+As the latter, she coached Barbra Streisand for A Star is Born, Amy Irving for Honeysuckle Rose, Christina Applegate, Beau Bridges, Allison Sudol, and David Navarro from The Red Hot Chili Peppers.
 Barth had her own music school for over thirteen years with folk artist Bud Dashiell.

 After closing the school, she became the editor for the quarterly journal of The Society of Composers and Lyricists called The Score.
 She earned two Deems Taylor awards for her work with The Score.
 She also has served on the board of directors for The Society of Composers.

 As a songwriter, Barth co-wrote the theme song to Joyeux Noël entitled "I'm Dreaming of Home" with composer Phillip Rhombi.
 It has been performed at many international events including the 2008 Musique & Cinema Festival in Auxerre, France with a 100 voice choir.
 It was also chosen for the 90th commemoration of the Canadian Battle of Battle of Vimy Ridge.